Ojibwe religion: Animism and other-than-human-persons

-The scholar of religion Graham Harvey noted that the traditional Ojibwe view of the world was "pervasively social," regarding it as "a community of persons (not all of whom are human)."
+The scholar of religion Graham Harvey described the traditional Ojibwe worldview as "pervasively social," one in which the world was deemed "a community of persons (not all of whom are human)."
 In traditional Ojibwe cosmology, animals, plants, some stones, certain locations, clouds, the sun, moon, and stars can all be thought of as animate "persons."
 They are all perceived as having intelligence, knowledge, wisdom, and the ability to speak, with the traditional Ojibwe worldview emphasising the similarity, rather than the dissimilarity, of all beings.
 Drawing on his research among the northern Ojibwe, the anthropologist Alfred Irving Hallowell termed these "other-than-human persons."
 Harvey described this approach as animism, by which he meant "efforts to live well in a world which is a community of persons, most of whom are 'other-than-human'."

 In Ojibwe religion, humans are regarded as being equal to these other-than-human persons, rather than being innately superior.
 They are thus not viewed as having a privileged or unique status in the world.
 Ojibwe religion typically perceives a sense of kinship between all living things, with all persons being viewed as kin; Ojibwe people sometimes refer to other-than-human persons as relatives with terms like "brother", "grandfather", and "grandmother".
-As such, Ojibwe religion emphasises that its practitioners should have proper relationships with the universe and all the persons in it.
+As such, Ojibwe religion emphasises that practitioners should maintain proper relationships with the universe and all persons within it.

-The Ojibwe traditionally display an attitude of respect to the world that impacts their interaction with it.
-When hunting, Ojibwe were expected to treat their prey in a specific manner; those slain were subject to a conciliatory mourning ceremony, with the hunters apologising to the animal, offering it tobacco, and referring to it with terms implying a family relationship.
-When the meat was being cut up, parts would be offered to the Owner of the species killed.
-When bears were traditionally hunted in the spring, Ojibwe hunters would ask them to leave their dens and offer an apology for killing them.
-Ojibwe lore maintained that game animals had to be treated well, so that when they met the Owner of their species they would recommend that their killers could take other animals in future.
-Cruelty to animals would bring retaliation from the Owner of that species.
+This attitude of respect impacts Ojibwe interactions with the world.
+When hunting, Ojibwe are expected to treat their prey in a specific manner; those slain are subject to a conciliatory mourning ceremony, with the hunters apologising to the animal, offering it tobacco, and referring to it with terms implying a family relationship.
+When the meat is being cut up, parts are offered to the manitou that owns that species.
+When bears were traditionally hunted in the spring, Ojibwe hunters would ask them to leave their dens and offer an apology for killing them; the skull of the slain bear would then be decorated.
+Ojibwe lore maintained that game animals had to be treated well, so that when their spirits met the manitou that owned that species they would recommend that their killers could take other animals in future.
+Cruelty to animals would bring retaliation from that species' manitou owner.

-Smith described the Ojibwe as existing "within a world of interconnecting relationships", a world in which the different persons of various kinds sometimes collaborate and sometimes come into conflict.